 The City of Puyallup defines "critical areas" to include wetlands, fish and wildlife habitat areas, critical aquifer recharge areas, geologically hazardous areas, and frequently flooded areas.
-The critical areas assessment reported in this document has been limited to address wetlands and fish and wildlife habitat areas.
+The critical areas assessment reported in this document has been limited to address wetlands, surface water drainages, and fish and wildlife habitat areas.